makinacorpus/php-profiling/README.md

 // You can fully reset the global state, which will also free the
 // memory it took.
-// This is previous for long running deamons, such as message bus
+// This is precious for long running deamons, such as message bus
 // consumers which will remain alive for hours.
 $context->flush();
 ```